Native Plants Program

-Founded in 2000, CRCL’s Habitat Restoration Program (HRP) leads our efforts to restore Louisiana’s coastal habitats by engaging volunteers and stakeholders to be a part of the solution.
+Founded in 2000, CRCL’s Native Plants Program (NPP), formerly Habitat Restoration Program leads our efforts to restore Louisiana’s coastal habitats by engaging volunteers and stakeholders to be a part of the solution.
 Our partnerships and events facilitate environmental stewardship by Louisiana industries, land owners, business leaders, residents, and visitors.

-The HRP provides valuable education experiences for its volunteers.
+The NPP provides valuable education experiences for its volunteers.
 Participants learn about our coastal land loss crisis, its main causes, and the various solutions being implemented across the entire Louisiana coast.

-Since its inception, the HRP has engaged more than 14,500 volunteers and directly restored more than 4,500 acres of coastal wetlands in Louisiana.
+Since its inception, the NPP has engaged more than 14,500 volunteers and directly restored more than 4,500 acres of coastal wetlands in Louisiana.